 Feed Your Instinct (FYI)

 FYI is an interactive tool developed by The Victorian Centre of Excellence in Eating Disorders (CEED) to support parents of children and young people experiencing eating disorders and/or body image problems.
-ROAR provides a list of helpful resources and an interactive tool that allows parents to generate a report based on your answers to questions about behaviours and thinking patterns related to eating and body concerns they may be observing in their child.
+FYI provides a list of helpful resources and an interactive tool that allows parents to generate a report based on your answers to questions about behaviours and thinking patterns related to eating and body concerns they may be observing in their child.
 Access the website here.

 Centre for Clinical Interventions (CCI)

 CCI have developed a range of resources to educate and support people experiencing an eating disorder and their family and supports.
 Access their website here.

 Mental Health First Aid Australia – Eating Disorder First Aid Guidelines